 Keep in mind that in the Azores, you may still need to call or email (only a few) the restaurants.
 This is because not many Azores restaurants have the possibility to book online yet, which is actually part of the islands’ charm.
-It really does feel like you have stepped back into a simper, purer time--you just need to plan ahead accordingly!
+It really does feel like you have stepped back into a simpler, purer time--you just need to plan ahead accordingly!
 Even though we do recommend making reservations as a smart, general rule, some restaurants don’t accept reservations, like the popular Bar Caloura restaurant.
-In those cases, all we can say is arrive early and cross your fingers--but in the Azores, any local cuisine will be worth the wait!
+In those cases, all we can say is arrive early and cross your fingers--but in the Azores, local cuisine will be worth the wait!

 12. Should I tip?

 It’s not usual to tip in the Azores like you would in the United States, where you tip at least 15% of the meal’s whole cost.
 Of course, if you enjoyed the service and felt it was very good, you are free to leave some euros as a kind gesture.
 Just be aware that it is not expected or considered rude to not do so, either.